ualib/agda-algebras/quotients.rst

 Using ``quot.lift`` and ``quot.ind``, we can show that ``ρ'`` is the smallest equivalence relation containing ``ρ``.
 In particular, if ``ρ`` is already an equivalence relation, then we have ``ρ = ρ'``.

-To support this common use case, the `standard library <lean_src>`_ defines a **setoid**, which is simply a pair consisting of a type along with an associated equivalence relation.
+To support this common use case, the :term:`LSL` defines a **setoid**, which is simply a pair consisting of a type along with an associated equivalence relation.

 ::